 - Laugh, say Trump is always so service oriented

-He could have framed Trump as service oriented by saying something like “ahaha thanks, president Trump is always so helpful with me”, then lightly slap him on the back.
+He could have framed Trump as service-oriented by saying something like “ahaha thanks, President Trump is always so helpful with me”, then lightly slapping him on the back.

-Such as, he would frame Trump as the one working hard for him (the dynamics is: server / boss).
+Such as he would frame Trump as the one working hard for him (the dynamics are: server/boss).